iaroslav-ai/gan-rl/README.md

 # Reinforcement learning with Generative Neural Networks

-Chainer implementation of reinforcement learning via differentiation of GAN model of environment and reward.
-To see it in action, run "example.py".
+Training RL agent using derivative of GAN modelling jointly environment and reward.
+Run "example.py" to see it working.

 It is assumed that environment observation is a vector.
 Currently for simplicity episodes of fixed size are taken (variable lenght can be achieved with padding).

 On the high level the code works as follows:

-1. Agent (RNN) is initialized, probability of agent just outputing random action is set to 1.0.
+1. Agent RNN is initialized, probability of agent just outputing random action is set to 1.0.

 2. Agent acts in an environment, generating data about the environment.